emeka-io/environmental-monitoring-system/README.md

 The system was programmed to behave like a miniature environmental safety monitor.

 ### Visual Alert Logic
-An RGB module was added to the system.
+I added an RGB module to the system.

 #### Safe Conditions
 - RGB LED remains **Solid Green**